Ayush-projects/finance-backend/README.md

 ### Response

-#### Case 1 : If there is a “jwt” token stored as cookie (When successful login), it will return all the account information.
+#### Case 1 : If there is a “jwt” token stored as cookie (When successful login), it will return all the account information
       {
   "fname": "Ayush",
   "lname": "Addhyan",
   "email": "kayush479@gmail.com",